 Best months

-When this works best in Croatia
+When this charter type works best

 May, June, and September are usually the cleanest family months in Croatia.